Guided Democracy in Indonesia: Establishment of Guided Democracy

 On 15 March 1957 President Sukarno appointed PNI chairman Soewirjo to form a "working cabinet", which would be tasked with establishing the National Council in accordance with the president's concept.
 However, since Masyumi, the largest opposition party, was not asked to participate in the formation of the cabinet, Soewirjo's efforts came to nothing.
 However, on 25 March, Sukarno asked Soewirjo to try form a cabinet again in one week to, but to no avail, Soewirjo failed.

 Finally, Sukarno held a meeting with 69 party figures at the State Palace on 4 April 1957, at which he announced his intention to form an emergency extra-parliamentary working cabinet, whose members Sukarno would choose.
 The new "Working Cabinet", headed by non-partisan prime minister Djuanda Kartawidjaja was announced on 8 April 1957 at Bogor Palace.
-Although the PKI was not included, several members were sympathetic to the party.
+Although the PKI was not included, several members were sympathetic to the party and two Masyumi party members who accepted cabinet posts were expelled from the former.
 In theory, it was a non-partisan cabinet.

 The National Council was established by emergency law in May 1957.
 It was chaired by Sukarno, with Ruslan Abdulgani as vice-chairman.
 At its inauguration on 12 July, it had 42 members representing groups such as peasants, workers and women, as well as the various religions.
 Decisions were reached by consensus rather than through voting.
 As a non-political body based on functional groups, it was intended as a counterbalance to the political system.
-The cabinet was not obliged to heed the advice given by the National Council, but in practice they rarely ignored it.
+The cabinet was not obliged to heed the advice given by the National Council, but in practice they rarely ignored recommendations and proposals it set.

-Meanwhile, the armed forces were trying to enhance their political role by establishing functional groups of their own.
-Nasution began trying to woo the parties' functional groups in June 1957, and managed to unite the many veterans' organizations under army control.
+Meanwhile, the National Armed Forces, especially the Army, was already trying to enhance their political role by establishing functional groups of their own with efforts by the officer corps.
+Nasution began trying to woo the parties' functional groups in June 1957, and managed to unite the many veterans' organizations under armed forces control as the Veterans' Legion of Indonesia, a singular organization dedicated to veterans' affairs.
 He also used martial law to arrest several politicians for alleged corruption, while regional army commanders restricted party activities, particularly those of the PKI, whose headquarters in Jakarta was attacked in July.

+Manipol/USDEK

-In his Independence Day address on 17 August 1957, Sukarno laid down the ideology of guided democracy, later renamed the Manipol (Political manifesto).
-This was later expanded into the ideology known as USDEK — standing for the 1945 Constitution (Undang-Undang Dasar 1945), Indonesian socialism (Sosialisme ala Indonesia), guided democracy (Demokrasi Terpimpin), guided economy (Ekonomi Terpimpin) and Indonesian identity (Kepribadian Indonesia).
+In an attempt to unify the polarization of politics in Indonesia, Sukarno created a manifesto, Manipol/USDEK, that was mandated to be taught in schools during the Guided Democracy Era.
+In his Independence Day address on 17 August 1957, Sukarno laid down the ideology of guided democracy, later renamed the Manipol (Political Manifesto).
+This was later expanded into the ideology known as USDEK - combined into Manipol USDEK (USDEK Political Manifesto).
+The five points of this ideology were the following: